Introduction: Sustainable IT Monitoring & Grid Signals

 German grid load on two consecutive days

-These fluctuations are also true on the electricity mix side.
-Again, between Germany and PJM, the resources available to the grid operator to meet electricity demand are very different in nature and in proportion.
+These fluctuations are also visible on the electricity mix side.
+The resources available to the grid operator to meet electricity demand fluctuate between hours but are also very different from one grid to another (between Germany and PJM in the US).

-These fluctuations are also true on the electricity mix side.
-Again, between Germany and PJM, the resources available to the grid operator to meet electricity demand are very different in nature and in proportion.
+These fluctuations are also visible on the electricity mix side.
+The resources available to the grid operator to meet electricity demand fluctuate between hours but are also very different from one grid to another (between Germany and PJM in the US).

-These fluctuations are also true on the electricity mix side.
-Again, between Germany and PJM, the resources available to the grid operator to meet electricity demand are very different in nature and in proportion.
+These fluctuations are also visible on the electricity mix side.
+The resources available to the grid operator to meet electricity demand fluctuate between hours but are also very different from one grid to another (between Germany and PJM in the US).

-These fluctuations are also true on the electricity mix side.
-Again, between Germany and PJM, the resources available to the grid operator to meet electricity demand are very different in nature and in proportion.
+These fluctuations are also visible on the electricity mix side.
+The resources available to the grid operator to meet electricity demand fluctuate between hours but are also very different from one grid to another (between Germany and PJM in the US).

 Image